 Individuals who experience the consequences of driving while intoxicated discover that Texas DWI laws call for strict penalties.
 People are hurt or killed in car accidents every day by drunk drivers who believe they are still able to get behind the wheel without any problems occurring.
 We strongly encourage all Texas drivers to think ahead and make arrangements for a designated driver when needed, to avoid unnecessary tragedies.

-Non owner SR22 Ohio is a certificate that’s filed with the Ohio BMV for license reinstatement.
-This type of SR22 is filed when you do not own a vehicle.
-Rather than attaching the SR22 certificate to an auto insurance policy, the SR22 certificate in this case is attached to a non-owners insurance policy.
+Non owner SR22 Ohio is a certificate you file with the Ohio BMV to reinstate your license.
+This type of high-risk insurance is for drivers who do not own a vehicle.
+Rather than attaching the SR22 certificate to an auto insurance policy, it is an endorsement to a non-owner’s insurance policy.

 Because of the high potential for injury and death resulting from drinking and driving, Colorado DUI laws call for strong penalties for violations.
 DUI laws outline specifics of driving under the influence of alcohol and illegal or prescription drugs, and the penalties for first and subsequent violations.
 Many people may feel that they’re capable of driving safely after a drink or two, but it is never completely safe to drive after drinking, smoking marijuana or taking prescription drugs.

-As in all states, Colorado DUI laws prohibit driving while under the influence of alcohol or drugs, and outline the consequences of doing so.
-The terms DUI and DWI have much the same meaning and effect, but there is a slight difference between DUI and DWI Colorado.
-DUI stands for driving under the influence of alcohol or drugs.
-DWI stands for driving while intoxicated by alcohol.
+As in all states, Colorado DUI laws prohibit driving under the influence of alcohol or drugs and outline the consequences.
+DUI and DWI have the same meaning and effect in many states.
+But in Colorado, there is a difference between DUI and DWAI.
+DUI is driving under the influence of alcohol or drugs.
+DWAI stands for driving while ability impaired.

 When you have a California DUI or DWI violation, one of the penalties is license suspension for a period of time.
 To obtain a restricted license to drive to and from work, you’ll need to buy and file a California SR22 insurance certificate.
 The SR22 certificate is an endorsement to an auto or non-owner insurance policy.
 You’ll need to work with a California licensed insurance provider to get an appropriate policy and certificate.
 California DUI insurance is available to vehicle owners, and to those who don’t own a car.